 Sales Development Representative

 Below this, include relevant sales skills and customer relationship management (CRM) experience.
 You can prioritize these based on the job description.
 Sales skills to put on a resume include:

-By including skills mentioned in the job description, it shows you’re the right person for the job.
+By including sales resume skills mentioned in the job description, it shows you’re the right person for the job.
 It also demonstrates a level of attention to detail.

 Your summary acts as a snapshot of who you are, your experience and your career goals.
 Positioned at the top of your resume, it should be no more than 100 words long.

-A strong sales resume summary includes the following elements:
+A strong sales representative resume summary includes the following elements:

 Years of experience

 Key achievements (e.g. hitting 99% of quota each quarter)